LDA Cost Rental

 One-bed unit – suitable for a single person, or cohabiting couple.

-Two-bed unit – suitable for two adults, a cohabiting couple, or cohabiting couple/lone parent with 1 or 2 small children.
+Two-bed unit – suitable for two adults, a cohabiting couple, a cohabiting couple and one adult, or cohabiting couple/lone parent with 1 or 2 children.

-Three-bed unit – suitable for three adults or cohabiting couple/lone parent with 2 or more small children.
+Three-bed unit – suitable for three adults, cohabiting couple and one adult, cohabiting couple with 1 or more children or lone parent with 2 or more children.

 Please Note: